readdeo91/ore-excavator-tunnel-mining-turtle/README.md

 - Mines ore in the walls end every ore connected to it
 - Falling block proof
 - Returns to the starting point
+- Unloads inventory when returned.
+Chest must be behind or above the starting point.

 ### Planned features:
 - Refuel from lava before moving into it